KxSystems/docs/docs/kb/lp.md

 bridgef:{x + x('[sum;*])/:\: flip x}
 ```

-The `peach` keyword can be used to parallelise evaluation.
+The `peach` keyword can be used to parallelize evaluation.

 ```q
 / Parallel version (multithreaded run q -s 6)